 Robert Anderson is an independent dancer based in London.
 He teaches improvisation and contact improvisation for actors and dancers in Higher Education (Trinity Laban and Rose Bruford College) and in a variety of settings in the UK and abroad.
 Robert has been passionately involved with contact improvisation since 1996.
 Influential teachers have included Kirsty Simson, Nancy Stark Smith, Martin Keogh, Ray Chung and Rick Nodine.
 Robert has taught workshops in Austria, South Korea, Sri Lanka, Réunion, France, Switzerland, Germany, Hungary, Israel, Poland, Czech Republic, Russia, Spain, and Italy.
 He performs with Touchdown Dance and improvisation ensemble SoFt.
 In teaching dance improvisation Robert seeks to help students find deeper connections through our senses, inviting play and poetry for the dancing body.
 As an organiser, Robert has directed London Contact Improvisation since 2001.
 He was also part of the curator team for CI36 in Pennsylvania (2008) and the European Contact Improvisation Teachers Exchange in Ormskirk, England (2009).

 Contact improvisation is an open-ended exploration of two or more bodies moving while sharing physical contact.
-By offering a regular space for learning and practicing the form we aim to gather and share the evolving practice of contact improvisation and its practitioners.
-As there are different approaches to learning and practicing CI classes would vary.
+By offering a regular space for learning and practising the form we aim to gather and share the evolving practice of contact improvisation and its practitioners.
+As there are different approaches to learning and practising CI classes would vary.
 All classes are led by experienced teachers from inside and around the region.